This article may contain links from our affiliate partners. Please read how we make money!

 Here’s one you can put together the night before and grab out of the fridge in the morning.
 It tastes amazing chilled and is one of the better keto meal prep recipes for those hot summer days.
 This recipe has over 480 calories and 50 grams of fat – it is guaranteed to keep you full until afternoon!

-This smoothie has a great mix of tropical flavors: coconut, mango, banana, and berry!
-It uses extracts instead of whole fruit in order to keep it keto-friendly..
-This unique recipe is a great way to change things up from the more common types of keto smoothies and milkshakes.
+This smoothie has a great mix of tropical flavors: coconut, mango, banana, pineapple and orange!
+This unique recipe is a great way to change things up from the more typical smoothies and milkshakes.

 It can’t get much simpler than this 3-ingredient keto breakfast recipe!
 This delicious smoothie is great on its own, but the author also suggests customizing it with your favorite sugar-free toppings like raspberries, stevia sweetened chocolate chips or coconut flakes.

 This smoothie is a great way to get your morning coffee in a keto-friendly manner.
 It’s a great alternative to the classic Bulletproof Coffee, which not everyone is a fan of!

 A clever trick this smoothie uses is to put in ice cubes made of frozen coffee.
 This stops the drink from getting watered down in the blender.

 Here’s a flavorful morning shake that is low-carb and high in protein.
 It tastes like a cinnamon roll and only has 6 grams of net carbs!

 I prefer to sub in protein powder for the collagen peptides as the author suggests.
 It is far more readily available and it’s likely you already have it in your kitchen.

 Eggs are a staple breakfast food around the world.
 Here are some of the best egg recipes that are totally keto friendly!